canonical/checkbox/tools/release/README.md

 ### Triggering the first release candidate

+**Note:** Check the [Launchpad Builders status] before triggering a release.
+Sometimes, the builders will be down and this might prevent building the packages.

 Before applying RC tags, it's recommended to first perform a **dry run** of the **testing** mode and select all the projects:

 ```